kulics/koral/book-en/document.md

 ### Block Expression

-In Feel, `{}` represents a block expression, which can contain a series of statements and an optional last expression, and the result of the block expression is also an expression.
+In K, `{}` represents a block expression, which can contain a series of statements and an optional last expression, and the result of the block expression is also an expression.

 The value of the last expression in a block expression is the value of the block.
 If there is no last expression, then the value of the block is the Void.